Anant/Data.Engineers.Lunch/README.md

 [Join Data Engineer's Lunch Weekly at 12 PM EST Every Monday](https://www.meetup.com/Data-Wranglers-DC/events/)

+If you would like to be a guest speaker, you can reach us at solutions@anant.us.
+If you would like to sponsor Data Engineer's Lunch, please reach us at the email listed.

+Check out the Data Engineer's Lunch playlist on [Youtube](https://www.youtube.com/playlist?list=PLmZzyjM-vqX7LvfN9vONdClnNxigeENw6)

 ## Table of Contents

 | Jump To Topic | YouTube | SlideShare |